mysterymath/lcc6502/C_Standard_Compliance.md

   implementation for C99 on the 6502, which can address at most 65537 bytes.
   Such an object would take up the entire addressible memory space.
 * The draft is used since the production standard is "generally known" not to differ from the draft, and the production standard is difficult to obtain.
-No technical corrigenda need be considered, since these were not availible at the time of drafting.
+  Both technical corrigenda are included, since they provide essential corrections to errors in the standard.